-Merchant Fees Explained: The Credit Card Processing Fees You’ll Pay in 2023
+Merchant Fees Explained: The Credit Card Processing Fees You’ll Pay

 The digital payments industry is playing an increasingly important role in the global economy as credit card transactions make up a substantial portion of all in-person and eCommerce purchases.

 According to Research and Markets, the expanding credit card payments market realized a $477.63 billion valuation in 2021.
 By 2027, the market is expected to be valued at $762.16 billion, which represents a compound annual growth rate (or CAGR) of 7.80%.

 This article will help merchants obtain answers to FAQs about the various fees they’ll pay to process these transactions.

 What Are Credit Card Merchant Fees and How Do They Work?